pjaol/docker_openoffice/README.md

 is mitigate the issue using something like docker + mesos to allow for high availability or fault tolerance.

 ## To Build
-docker built -t oo
+Checkout this repo git clone https://github.com/pjaol/docker_openoffice.git docker built -t oo .

 ## To Run
 docker run -d -p 8080:8080 oo

-Using a browser go to http://<docker-machine-ip>:8080/convert/
+Using a browser go to http://[docker-machine-ip]:8080/convert/

 To use as an API view the JODConvert documentation for webapp usage http://www.artofsolving.com/node/15.html